Life Skills Coaching ELECTIVE

 What you will learn:

-The Life Skills Coaching course provides practical information and techniques that can readily applied to a wide variety of situations in which a life coach would be consulted.
+The Life Skills Coaching course provides practical information and techniques applicable to a wide variety of situations in which a life coach would be consulted.
 Your level of proficiency and competence with the skills introduced in this course will deepen as you proceed through the program.
 Upon graduation from the Diploma or Certificate program, you may include the following list of skills in your Profession Portfolio:

 - Knowledge of the differences in scope of practice between life skills coaching and various types of counselling.